Powder coating is a kind of finishing option for surfaces that includes a thin film to protect the surface against chemicals and corrosion.

 The sacrificial coating generally offers a layer of protective defense, meaning it will absorb corrosive substances long before they are able to inflict damage on the metal object.
 Powder coating, on the other hand, provides an additional barrier that safeguards against destructive materials ever reaching and damaging the surface.

-But what actually is sacrificial plating, how it works, and what are its benefits?
+But what actually is sacrificial plating, how does it work, and what are its benefits?
 Let’s explore some details.

 What is Sacrificial Plating – How Does it Work?